2018 United States House of Representatives elections in New Jersey: Overview

+Statewide

+By district

 Results of the 2018 United States House of Representatives elections in New Jersey by district:

 District 1

 The 1st district is based in South Jersey and includes most of Camden County along with parts of Burlington County and Gloucester County.
-The incumbent is Democrat Donald Norcross, who has represented the district since 2014.
-He was re-elected to a second term with 60% of the vote in 2016.
+Incumbent Democrat Donald Norcross, who had represented the district since 2014, ran for reelection.
+He was reelected with 60% of the vote in 2016.
+The district had a PVI of D+13.